akramer/lateral/README.md

       lateral run -- my_slow_command $i
     done
     # Wait for all the work to be done
+    lateral wait
+    # wait stops the server when all commands are complete
-    lateral wait # if any commands returned a non-zero status, returns non-zero, also kills the server when complete. echo $?
+    # if any commands returned a non-zero status, wait returns non-zero
+    echo $?

 This is the most basic usage, and it's simpler than using xargs.